+Follow appliance lighting instructions for gaining access to the gas control and the pilot burner.
 Access to the pilot burner is only required for ignition with a match.

 When turning main valve knob, do not force.
 Knob has a slip clutch that clicks until the end stops are reached.
 This allows for manual flame height adjustment as well as adjustment to pilot standby position.

-- 1. Stop!
-Read the safety information included before proceeding. - Turn main valve knob to the off, full clockwise oposition. - Turn MANUAL knob to the man, full clockwise position. - Place ON/OFF switch (if equipped) in O (OFF position).
-4. - Wait five (5) minutes to clear out any gas.
+- STOP!
+Read the safety information included before proceed- - Turn main valve knob to the OFF, full clockwise - Turn MANUAL knob to the MAN, full clockwise position.

+- 4. Place ON/OFF switch (if equipped) in O (OFF position). - 5.
+Wait five minutes to clear out any gas.
 Verify that no gas is in the area around the appliance, including near the floor.
-If you detect gas stop!
-Follow "What to do if you smell gas" in the safety information on page 5.
-If no gas is present, proceed - Place ON/OFF switch (if equipped) in I (On position). - With the MANUAL knob in man position a manual pilot valve operator and piezo ignitor (optional) are accessible. - Fully push down manual pilot valve operator and hold in, to start pilot gas flow (See Figure 19, page 28).
+If you detect gas STOP!
+Follow "A" in the safety information.
+If no gas is present, proceed to step 6. - 6.
+Place ON/OFF switch in ON position. - With the MANUAL knob in MAN position a manual pilot valve operator and piezo igniter are accessible.